 There’s a lot of booze and singing, in addition to the food that the returning OFW relative had missed while away.
 Family members, understandably, are eager to open the balikbayan boxes that their relative has likely spent a year packing with pasalubong or gifts.

-These are just some of the heartwarming traditions we look forward to at the entrance of the “ber” months.
 Celebrate your holidays better with your loved ones in a Camella house and lot.
 Nothing beats a celebration knowing you and your family are in a safe and secured community.
-To learn more, you may check out our locations across the Philippines, or you may visit our catalog of house and lots for sale.
+To learn more, you may check out our locations across the Philippines, or you may visit our catalog of houses and lots for sale.